The powerful multinational company takes a simple — yet effective — approach to innovation

 But, to truly innovate, company leaders must lead with an innovative mindset.
-An innovative mindset allows leaders and workers alike to take small steps to create big impact.
+An innovative mindset allows leaders and workers alike to take small steps to create a big impact.

 There are three steps to leading with an innovative mindset: build a learning culture, think globally, and lead mindfully.
 I’ll be discussing each in this and future columns, beginning with the first: Build a learning culture.

 What is a learning culture?
-I believe it is best defined through the story of a company that truly embraces it: Chinese multinational ecommerce and tech company Alibaba.
+I believe it is best defined through the story of a company that truly embraces it: Chinese multinational eCommerce and tech company Alibaba.

 Founded in 1999 by just 18 people, Alibaba is led by Jack Ma, a former English teacher.
 The company grabbed global attention in 2014 when its IPO became the largest ever.
-Today, Alibaba is worth more than WalMart, and more than 150 million people shop on TaoBao, it’s online shopping site, each day.
+Today, Alibaba is worth more than Walmart, and more than 150 million people shop on TaoBao, it’s online shopping site, each day.